-For athletes like basketball or baseball players with multiple games per week, BFR can be used as their strength work when the athlete has a short turn around between games but needs to continue building strength.
-Then when they have a gap in their schedule, they can do a traditional high intensity workout.
+For athletes like basketball or baseball players with multiple games per week, BFR can be used as their strength work.
+Especially when the athlete has a short turnaround between games but needs to continue building strength.
+Then when they have a gap in their schedule, they can do a traditional high-intensity workout.

 NBA Super Star Dwight Howard was recently featured on ESPN for using BFR as part of his training program in season.

-Need a break from the heavy lifts?
-BFR on deload weeks is the perfect way to keep strength and hypertrophy going while allowing your body to recover.
+Do you need a break from the heavy lifts?
+BFR on deload weeks is the perfect way to keep strength and hypertrophy progressing while allowing your body to recover.

 Weak Body Parts

-While research on traditional resistance exercise suggests 12 weeks of work must be put in before seeing significant improvements, studies on BFR have show significant hypertrophy gains in 2 weeks!
+While research on traditional resistance exercise suggests 12 weeks of work must be put in before seeing significant improvements, studies on BFR have shown significant hypertrophy gains in 2 weeks!

 Thus, it’s a great tool to rapidly bring up weak body parts.